 A hostage negotiation vehicle (HNV) is a specialized blend of tools, technology and resources integrated into a secure and controlled environment where negotiators can quickly and safely resolve any crisis or hostage situation.

-Initial discussions should also cover crisis vehicle specifications, including:
+Initial discussions with your dealer should also cover crisis vehicle specifications, including:

 Discover the 4 key features of a hostage negotiation vehicle in this detailed blog post.

-Using consultation notes and client input, the Frontline Communications engineering team utilizes their experience, expertise and parametric technology programs (AutoCAD, CATIA, and SOLIDWORKS) to create detailed illustrations of the proposed mechanical, electrical and electronic systems for each new HNV.
-Once the specs are created, your local sales representative will share the proposal and discuss any questions or suggestions for changes to the proposed design, equipment or technology options.
+Using consultation notes and dealer-provided documentation, the Frontline Communications engineering team utilizes their experience, expertise and parametric technology programs (AutoCAD, CATIA and SOLIDWORKS) to create detailed illustrations of the proposed mechanical, electrical and electronic systems for each new hostage negotiation vehicle (HNV).

-Once a client approves the vehicle design and price, their sales representative will place the vehicle order and schedule a pre-construction meeting at Frontline Communications Headquarters in Clearwater, FL.
+Once a client approves the vehicle design and price, their dealer will place the vehicle order and schedule a pre-construction meeting at Frontline Communications Headquarters in Clearwater, FL.

-During this time, clients will be able to test drive the vehicle, operate equipment, test features and more.
+During this time, customers can test drive the vehicle, operate equipment, test features and more.
 They will also receive extensive training in vehicle and system operation and maintenance from our expert staff.

 Check out this recent C-24 Crisis Negotiation Vehicle delivery to the FBI field office in Chicago, IL.

-Frontline Communications ongoing after-delivery support is fueled by a full-time staff of technical representatives with extensive backgrounds in crisis vehicle design, construction and maintenance.
-Our dedicated support team provides 24/7 support with repair and diagnostic services, replacement parts and warranty questions.
+Our ongoing after-delivery support is also fueled by a full-time staff of technical representatives with extensive backgrounds in crisis vehicle design, construction and maintenance.
+Together with our dealership partners, this team provides 24/7 support for repairs, diagnostics, replacement parts and warranty-related questions, ensuring help is always within reach.

 While state-of-the-art when built, hostage negotiation vehicle technology is constantly evolving.
 Frontline Communications technology refreshes is the process of updating system technology to ensure your vehicle is always equipped to provide the highest level of communication and crisis management support.